-One of the first questions we get from every client is: How much does an Accessory Dwelling Unit or ADU cost?
-At the same time, we get a lot of clients that come to us with a budget and ask if an ADU can be built for their available funds.
+One of the first questions we get from every client is: How much does an Accessory Dwelling Unit (ADU) cost?
+At the same time, we get a lot of clients that come to us with a budget and ask if an ADU can be built for that amount.
 The problem for any designer is that it is impossible to answer that question without knowing more about the unique aspects of the design that addresses the client's needs, wants, and site conditions.
 However, we thought we should at least share a breakdown of the costs for a recent ADU project to give a realistic guideline for you to base your budget on.

 Below is a rough construction cost breakdown for a 795 square foot sustainable ADU that was built in the summer of 2015 in Portland, OR.
 This design has a few unique elements that are reflected in the cost breakdown.
 The design includes a high performance envelope - typical wall construction with standard BATT insulation, plus an additional 2” of rigid insulation on all the walls, 3” of rigid added to the roof, and a fully insulated slab.
 We also designed in radiant floor heating with an on-demand hot water system.
 There was also a couple of unique custom windows that are significantly more than a standard window would be - however they were important to the design and function of the spaces.
 Finally, this breakdown is for the construction costs and doesn't include architectural or structural design work.
 The design fees vary depending on the complexity, size and budget of your project.

 This includes the current Portland SDC Waiver that is expiring in July and all of the individual trade permits.
 Usually the permitting for the architectural scope is around $5000, with the remainder amount for the individual trade permits (plumbing, electrical, etc.)

 around a 650sf slab area including the exterior decks.
 Also included excavation for a couple landscaping retaining walls on the property.